Project Background

 Mass Production

 The printed porcelain master form can visually present the design effect.
 After the demand is communicated without error, the production mold can be turned by plaster and put into the production line.
-The finished porcelains are subsequently manufactured through multiple processes such as water refilling, glazing, firing, etc.
+The finished porcelains are subsequently manufactured through multiple processes such as water refilling, glazing, and firing.

 By adopting 3D scanning technology in their porcelain manufacturing process, Tongxing Mold has revolutionized the traditional approach.
 With 3D scanning technology, Tongxing Mold can create high-precision 3D data of clay molds, easily modify designs using 3D design softwares, and manufacture master models and final products using 3D printers/CNC machines with minimal waste.